pxai/fjs/document/content/functionaljs.md

   return Math.round(Math.random() * (max - min)) + min;
 }
 ```
-Obviously it’s impure.
-For the same parameters it will return different results.
+Obviously, it’s impure.
+For the same parameters, it will return different results.
 This one is impure, but there are pure implementations of random number generators out there if you want to check.

 ### happy_birthday
 This function receives an object and returns a copy of it.